-Established in the 19th Century, Brentwood, California, is a growing community situated in what’s called the East Bay region of the greater San Francisco Bay Area.
+Established in the 19th Century, Brentwood, California, is a growing community in the East Bay region of the greater San Francisco Bay Area.
 These are the best things to do in Brentwood.

 This town emerged as an agricultural powerhouse in Northern California and continues to produce farm goods like cherries and peaches (making Brentwood farmer’s markets quite the place to go).

 However, it’s no longer just fruits and vegetables among the hidden gems in this California town!
-Brentwood has grown to become quite a dynamic town, and there is a lot to interest both those who live here and those visiting the area.
+Brentwood has become quite a dynamic town, and there is much to interest both those who live here and those visiting the area.

-Today, while agriculture remains the top answer whenever anyone asks what is Brentwood, California is known for, there are also other answers.
+Today, while agriculture remains the top answer whenever anyone asks what Brentwood, California, is known for, there are other answers.

 Answers like outstanding parks and recreation, premier restaurants, and attractions for the whole family to enjoy.
 The following is a look at just a few of the best things to do in Brentwood, California, to help you as you plan your exciting vacation or a big move to this lovely Northern California city!